All Products

 }

-4. In the left navigation pane, choose Identities > Users.
-Find the RAM user in the list and click Add Permission in the Actions column.
+4. In the left-side navigation pane, choose Identities > Users.
+Find the target RAM user in the list, and click Add Permission in the Actions column.

-5. From the Policies list, select the CreateServiceLinkedRole policy that you created and click Grant permissions.
+5. In the Policies list, select the CreateServiceLinkedRole policy that you created and click Grant permissions.
+The RAM user can now create a service-linked role.

-5. After you configure all the required permissions, return to the Monitoring (Singapore), Monitoring (Virginia), or Monitoring (Beijing) page and use the RAM user to retry enabling Advanced Monitoring.
+5. After configuring the required permissions, return to the Model Monitoring (Asia Pacific SE 1 (Singapore)), Model Monitoring (US (Virginia)), or Model Monitoring (China (Beijing)) page and retry enabling Advanced Monitoring as the RAM user.

-How do I configure permissions for a RAM user to enable logging?
+How do I configure permissions for a RAM user to enable Inference Logs?

 Procedure:

-1. Grant the AliyunBailianFullAccess global management permission to the RAM user.
+1. Grant the AliyunBailianFullAccess global management permission for Model Studio to the RAM user.

-3. Grant the AliyunLogFullAccess system policy to the RAM user.
+3. Attach the AliyunLogFullAccess system policy to the RAM user.

-4. Create and grant a create service-linked role policy to the RAM user.
+4. Create and attach a custom policy that grants permission to create a service-linked role for the RAM user.

 1. Log on to the RAM console.
-In the navigation pane on the left, choose Permissions > Policy, and then click Create Policy.
+In the left-side navigation pane, choose Permissions > Policy, and then click Create Policy.

-2. Click JSON.
-Paste the following content into the policy input box, and click OK.
+2. Click the JSON tab.
+Paste the following policy document into the editor and click OK.

 {